-In the past few years, there has been an explosion of paid sick time laws enacted by states and municipalities.
+In recent years, there has been an explosion of paid sick time laws enacted by states and municipalities.
 For example, in January 2012, Connecticut became the first state to require employers with 50 or more employees to provide up to five days of paid sick leave to their 'service worker' employees.
-Other states have since followed suit, passing laws that require employers to provide paid sick leave; those states include Washington, Vermont, Rhode Island, Oregon, Arizona and Maryland.
+Other states have since followed suit, passing laws that require employers to provide paid sick leave.
+Those states include Arizona, Maryland, Oregon, Rhode Island, Vermont and Washington.
 This trend has grown among municipalities as well.
-Municipalities, such as San Francisco, California; New York, New York; Chicago, Illinois; the District of Columbia; Jersey City and Trenton, New Jersey; Philadelphia, Pennsylvania; Seattle, Washington; and Portland, Oregon have enacted similar paid sick leave laws.
+Municipalities, such as Chicago, Illinois; the District of Columbia; Jersey City and Trenton, New Jersey; New York City, New York; Philadelphia, Pennsylvania; Portland, Oregon; San Francisco, California; and Seattle, Washington.
 For example, San Francisco requires all employers to provide paid sick leave to employees (including temporary and part-time employees) who perform work in the city.
 Under the San Francisco Paid Sick Leave Ordinance, paid sick leave begins to accrue 90 calendar days after the commencement of employment, at an accrual rate of one hour of paid sick leave for every 30 hours worked.
-There is a cap of 40 hours of accrued paid sick leave for employees of employers for which fewer than 10 persons (including full-time, part-time and temporary employees) work for compensation during a given week.
-For employees of other employers, there is a cap of 72 hours of accrued paid sick leave.
+Employers with fewer than 10 employees may impose a cap of 40 hours of accrued paid sick leave.
+Other employers may impose a cap of 72 hours of accrued paid sick leave.
 An employee's accrued paid sick leave carries over from year to year.
 Employees are entitled to paid sick leave for their own medical care and also to aid or care for a family member or designated person.
 Similar laws have been adopted in other California municipalities.

 New York City has also passed its own paid sick leave act.
-Under the New York City Earned Sick Time Act, which took effect on 1 April 2014, employers with at least 20 employees 'within the City of New York' are required to provide their employees with paid sick leave.
-Only employees who work more than 80 hours per year, including full-time, part-time and temporary or seasonal employees, are covered by the Act.
-These covered employees must accrue at least one hour of sick leave for every 30 hours worked, and are entitled to 40 hours of sick leave per calendar year.
-Although the law states that accrued but unused sick leave shall carry over from year to year, employers may limit employee usage to a maximum of 40 hours per year.
-The Act provides that paid sick leave may be used for absences owing to an employee's own medical care or the care of a family member in connection with a physical or mental illness, injury or health condition, and for closures of an employee's place of business or an employee's child's school or childcare provider owing to a public health emergency.
+Under the New York City Earned Sick Time Act, which took effect on 1 April 2014, employers with employees 'within the City of New York' are required to provide their employees with paid sick leave.
+Covered employees must accrue at least one hour of sick leave for every 30 hours worked, and are entitled up to 40 hours or 56 hours (depending on the employer's size) of sick leave per calendar year.
+Although the law states that accrued but unused sick leave shall carry over from year to year, employers may limit employee usage to a maximum of 40 hours or 56 hours per year, depending on the employer's size.
+The Act provides that paid sick leave may be used for absences owing to an employee's own medical care or the care of a family member in connection with a physical or mental illness, injury or health condition, for closures of an employee's place of business or an employee's child's school or childcare provider owing to a public health emergency, and for certain reasons related to domestic violence, family offence, sexual offence, stalking or human trafficking.

 Chicago's Paid Sick Leave Ordinance mandates that all Chicago businesses provide paid sick leave to employees.
-Any employee who works at least 80 hours for an employer in Chicago within any 120-day period is covered by the Ordinance and is eligible for paid sick leave.
+Any employee who works at least 80 hours within any 120-day period or two hours within any two-week period for an employer in Chicago is covered by the Ordinance and is eligible for paid sick leave.
 Employees begin to accrue paid sick leave on the first calendar day after they begin their employment.
 For every 40 hours worked, employees accrue one hour of paid sick leave.